 Annexure A to these Terms and Conditions contains a non-exhaustive list of items that payments made under the Program may be used for.

 3.5.
 Back Home Payments made under the Program must not be used to contribute to the cost of:

 (a) building any new infrastructure which did not exist prior to the Eligible Disaster;

-(c) replacing or repairing Essential Household Items not stored or located at the Residential Property (for example, items kept in a commercial storage facility or at an alternate property address);
+(c) replacing or repairing Essential Household Items not stored or located at the relevant dwelling (for example, items kept in a commercial storage facility or at an alternate property address);

-(e) booking or renting temporary or short-term accommodation or leasing of a new property.
+(e) booking or renting temporary or short-term accommodation or leasing of a new property; or,

 4.1.
-An Applicant may be eligible for a payment under the Program if:
+An Applicant may be eligible for a Back Home Payment if:

-(d) they are unable to claim the cost of restoring the Residential Property to a Habitable Condition or of replacing Essential Household Items under an insurance policy.
+(d) they are unable to claim the cost of restoring the dwelling to a Habitable Condition or of replacing Essential Household Items under an insurance policy or other Government support.
 For the avoidance of doubt, this includes Applicants that:

 (i) are uninsured for severe weather and/or flood damage;

 (ii) have insurance for severe weather and/or flood damage but that insurance is insufficient to cover the relevant cost; or